chirag1712/rental-finder-app/README.md

 3. New users and postings will populate the database by filling in details and creating postings
 4. We have a scraper for getting a sample dataset (`./server/database/db_pop_sample.js`), a WIP scraper to get sample rental images and down the line we also plan to have a generative script to generate realistic data for sublet postings.

+# Milestone 2 #
+Features implemented as of now:
+1. Login/Signup flow
+2. Create Posting flow
+3. Index postings with filters and sorting
+4. Index postings with complete sentence searches
+5. Show information for a single posting
+6. Supporting images for user postings

 # Getting Started #
-- Our production database is an AWS RDS instance, which functions through user `admin`
+- Our production database is a MySQL database hosted on an AWS RDS instance, which functions through the user `admin`
 - `admin` is a super user which allows them to create triggers
 1. Install MySQL locally and run sql:
   ```sql